sonic-net/SONiC/doc/mgmt/Management Framework.md

 * KeyXfmrDbToYang type is defined to use for conversion of DB key to Yang key
 * Transformer function definition.
 * Param: Database info, Database keys to access db entry
-* Return: multi dimensional map to hold the yang key attributes of complete xpath, error **/ type KeyXfmrDbToYang (d *db.DB, key db.Key) (map[string]map[string]string, error)
+* Return: multi dimensional map to hold the YANG key attributes of complete xpath, error **/ type KeyXfmrDbToYang (d *db.DB, key db.Key) (map[string]map[string]string, error)

 /**
-* FieldXfmrYangToDb type is defined to use for conversion of yang Field to DB field
+* FieldXfmrYangToDb type is defined to use for conversion of YANG Field to DB field
 * Transformer function definition.
 * Param: Database info, YgotRoot, Xpath
 * Return: multi dimensional map to hold the DB data, error